albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

-# FatJAR / UberJAR
+# FatJAR

-- A very common way to package a Java application is to create a FatJAR (also known as _UberJAR_)
+- A very common way to package a Java application is to create a FatJAR

 - A FatJAR contains
   - The application